jarvist/HollowMountainII-2007to2012/2008/2008-Master.md

 The rotten nature of the rock was a concern when placing the belays, and gained this section of cave the name '*Cheesecake*'.
 A short 10 meter pitch dropped onto an epic rock bridge in a large chamber, with shafts disappearing down (perhaps combining below) on either side with multiple second free falls.
 A notable rift led off South (towards *M2*) from the far side of the chamber, but required a bolt traverse out to it.
-By survey, this rock bridge is 21 meters directly above *Dark Tranquility* (p44), so it is likely that at least one of the pitches connects.
+By survey, this rock bridge is 21 meters directly above *Dark Tranquillity* (p44), so it is likely that at least one of the pitches connects.

 Due to a shortage of gear, a trip was made down the '*Olympic Rift*' arm of *Captain Kangaroo* to recover equipment and scavenge rope from the (left rigged since 2007) pitches.
 The exploration end was a tight rift leading to a very large space, most likely a reconnection to the Space Odyssey / Concorde pitch in the main *Vrtnarija* shaft series.